Oregon Shakespeare Festival: History

 In 1983 OSF won both its first Tony Award for outstanding achievement in regional theatre and the National Governors' Association Award for its distinguished service to the arts, the first ever to a performing arts organization.
 In 1988, the Oregon Shakespearean Festival was renamed the Oregon Shakespeare Festival.

 In 1997, the OSF-commissioned The Magic Fire was presented at the John F. Kennedy Center and named by Time among the year's best plays.
 In 2002, the Thomas Theatre (see below) replaced the Black Swan as the venue for intimate or experimental productions in a Black box theatre.
 In 2003, Time named OSF as the second best regional theatre in the United States (Chicago's Goodman Theater was first).

-In 2017, the Festival launched Play On! under the direction of its chief dramaturg Lue Douhit in response to Columbia University Professor John McWhorter’s point that Shakespeare's language is no longer entirely ours.
-Granted, he said, that with the help of notes and time to study them, you can work out the sense of some of the obscure dialogue, but not in a theatre in a matter of seconds while the action speeds by and the actors deliver the lines with all the urgency of the moment, then move on.
-Others argued that it is time for versions that will do for a contemporary English-speaking public what has been done for much of the world where Shakespeare is performed in the native language of the audience—make every word intelligible.

-Play on! paired playwrights with dramaturgs working in concert with 17 different theatres and academic institutions commissioned to translate all the plays attributed to Shakespeare into contemporary modern English.
-Each playwright was asked to respect the language, meter, rhythm, metaphor, image, rhyme, rhetoric, and emotional content of the original.
-The goal was unique side-by-side companion translations that are both performable and useful reference texts for classrooms and productions.
-The project has now has become an independent nonprofit organization, Play On Shakespeare.